HB-2288

 Enforcement Authority

-Enforced by the Pennsylvania Attorney General and District Attorneys under the Unfair Trade Practices and Consumer Protection Law (P.L.1224, No.387).
+Enforced by the Pennsylvania Attorney General and District Attorneys under the existing enforcement framework of the Unfair Trade Practices and Consumer Protection Law (P.L.1224, No.387).
 Enforcement is agency-initiated.
-The underlying UTPCPL does not itself create a private right of action for individual consumers, though Pennsylvania courts have recognized a limited private right of action under Section 9.2 of the UTPCPL for persons who suffer ascertainable loss.
-No cure period is specified in this bill.
+The UTPCPL does not provide a direct private right of action for violations; private suits are available only through indirect theories (e.g., common law claims referencing the UTPCPL).
+No cure period is specified in the new section.

 Penalties